What Are The Characteristics Of This Option Strategy?

 How Do I Know When To Exit This Strategy?

 It is important to monitor the implied volatilities of the underlying asset to determine when it is time to exit this strategy.
-When the implied volatility of the underlying asset decreases, it is time to exit the position and close out the profits.
+Because the position is long vega, a fall in implied volatility works against it.
+Take profits after implied volatility has expanded or the underlying has made its move, and cut the position when volatility contracts without the expected move happening.

 How Will Market Makers Respond To This Trade Being Opened?